Dolac Market Zagreb Croatia, open air fruit amd vegetable market Croatia

 Other general safety considerations for travel in Croatia:

-• Mosquitoes – tiger mosquitoes are in Croatia.
-This type of mosquito spreads diseases like Zika, dengue and chikunguya.
+• Mosquitoes – the tiger mosquito has been found in Croatia.
+This type of mosquito spreads diseases such as Zika, dengue and chikunguya.
 Malaria was eradicated in Croatia in 1964.
 Locally transmitted cases of dengue fever have been reported on the Adriatic Coast and in northeastern Croatia.

-• Altitude sickness – Croatia has areas of high altitude and therefore the risk of altitude sickness.
-If visiting high altitude areas in Croatia, be sure to allow sufficient time to acclimatise.
+• Altitude sickness – Croatia has areas of high altitude.
+This comes with the risk of altitude sickness.
+If you are planning to visit any high altitude areas in Croatia, be sure to allow sufficient time to acclimatise.
 If you experience any signs of altitude sickness, such as headache, nausea or vomiting, dizziness, tiredness, loss of appetite or shortness of breath, get help immediately.

-• Road safety – Croatia’s road safety has improved recently.
+• Road safety – Croatia has been making progress with improvements in road safety in recent years.
 However it still has one of the highest rates of road fatalities in Europe.
-This is due to narrow and windy roads as well as speed and other driver behaviour.
+This is due to a combination of narrow and windy roads as well as speed and other driver behaviour.
 Take care on the roads in Croatia.

 • Water safety – If you visit any of the coastal areas or lakes, take care when swimming as currents and waves may be stronger than you expect.
 Watch out for sea urchins as they can sting.

 • Earthquakes – Croatia experiences earthquake activity.
-In an earthquake, stay away from glass, windows, outside doors and walls and anything that could fall.
-If inside, get under a table, desk or solid furniture and hang onto it.
+If you experience an earthquake, stay away from glass, windows, outside doors and walls and anything that could fall.
+If you are inside get under a table, desk or solid furniture and hang onto it.
 Cover your head and torso to protect from falling objects.
-If outside, stay outside in an open area away from buildings.
+If you are outside, stay outside and go to an open area away from buildings.

 Croatia Blogs